dgutov/diff-hl/README.md

 `diff-hl-mode` highlights uncommitted changes on the left side of the window, allows you to jump between and revert them selectively.

+In buffers controlled by Git, you can also stage and unstage the changes.

 For the usage instructions and the list of commands, see the Commentary section inside the file.